vaddy/WebAPI-document/VAddy-WebApi.md

     crawl_id=30
     scan_type="SQLI,XSS,RFI,..."

-"crawl_id" is optional.
+`crawl_id` is optional.
 If you don't specify it, VAddy uses the latest crawl data for scan.
 You can see the crawl ID number in the Proxy Crawling page of console page.

 `scan_type` is optional.
 [Scan type list document](https://github.com/vaddy/WebAPI-document/blob/master/VAddy-WebApi-ScanType.md)

+The `auth_key` is WebAPI authentication key.
+You can create this key on VAddy management page(https://console.vaddy.net/user/webapi).
+The `auth_key` can also be specified by `X-API-KEY` in http header.

+Set Your UserID(LoginID) of VAddy management page on `user` parameter.

-The project_id is grouping ID for scan target servers.
+The `project_id` is grouping ID for scan target servers.
 It shows on the server menu of VAddy console screen.

 ### Scan Start Response